Harish-Thulasiraman/SQL-ADVENT-CHALLENGE/README.md

 # sql-practice
-Collection of SQL queries, database exercises, projects, visualisations
+Collection of SQL queries and exercises from the SQL ADVENT CHALLENGE by InterviewMaster.ai